 The hormones secreted by the anterior pituitary are low trophic hormones.

 Trophic hormones directly affect growth, whether hyperplasia or hypertrophy in the tissue that stimulates.

-Tropical hormones are named for their ability to act directly on target tissues or other endocrine glands that release hormones, which causes numerous physiological cascade responses.
+Low hormones are named for their ability to act directly on target tissues or other endocrine glands that release hormones, which causes numerous physiological cascade responses.

-In addition to hypothalamic control of the anterior pituitary it has been shown that other systems in the body regulate the function of the anterior pituitary.
+In addition to hypothalamic control of the anterior pituitary, it has been shown that other systems in the body regulate the function of the anterior pituitary.

-The γ-aminobutyric acid (GABA) can stimulate or inhibit the secretion of luteinizing hormone (LH) and growth hormone (GH) and can stimulate the secretion of thyroid stimulating hormone (TSH).
+The γ-aminobutyric acid (GABA) can stimulate or inhibit the secretion of luteinizing hormone (LH) and growth hormone (GH) and can stimulate the secretion of stimulating thyroid hormone (TSH).

-It is now known that prostaglandins inhibit adrenocorticotropic hormone (ACTH) and also stimulate the release of TSH, GH and LH.
+It is now known that prostaglandins inhibit adrenocorticotropic hormone (ACTH) and also stimulate the release of TSH, GH, and LH.